telvarost/HauntedSands-StationAPI/README.md

   * Lost soul is a new flying mob that can no clip through blocks
   * The lost soul attacks by charging the player
     * Charge speed increases as the mob gets closer to their player target
-  * Lost souls drop armor on death along with a locked chest (used in grave crafting recipe)
+  * Lost souls drop stolen armor on death along with a locked chest (used in the Grave crafting recipe)
 * Ability to create a grave on player death that contains main inventory items (including hotbar)
   * The grave will not contain armor or modded slot items
   * Grave vanishes on use and items are dropped